 Has your diet changed over the last number of years?

-My diet hasn’t really changed but I am just more conscious of getting in my vitamins and minerals and filling the gaps through supplementation.
-The only thing that has really changed is now I am taking an extra sachet of Revive Active and Mastermind.
+My diet hasn’t really changed but I am just more conscious of getting in my vitamins and minerals and filling gaps through supplementation.
+The only thing that has really changed is I am taking a sachet of Revive Active and Mastermind every day.

 I am an endurance athlete.
 The high-energy needs of endurance athletes require adequate protein to build and repair muscle tissue, carbohydrates for energy-restoring glycogen stores, and dietary fats for energy and endurance.
 Dietary fats are also crucial for absorbing specific nutrients - particularly the fat-soluble vitamins A, D, E, and K. Lastly, endurance athletes need to stay properly hydrated for optimal performance and to limit their risk of injury and illness.